microsoftgraph/dotnetcore-console-sample/day18-mailbox/README.md

 1. Continuing in the `Main` method add the following code to call the new method.

     ```cs
+    //Create a new message rule
     CreateUserMailBoxRule();
+    //Retrieve the message rules to validate
     ListUserMailBoxRules();
     ```
 1. Save all files.